taraspos/gae-workshop/level1/README.md

 ### 1.6 Apply our infrastructure as code definitions

-Run `terraform init` and `terraform apply` (in Google Cloud Shell run `./terraform` in go-app/ directory), find the generated Static Public IP address (in the output of previous command) and save it for later, we will need it.
+Run `terraform init` and `terraform apply` (or `./terraform` in go-app/ directory, if the binary not in your `PATH`), find the generated Static Public IP address (somewhere in the output of previous command) and save it for later, we will need it.

 Try opening next URLs:
 - `<STATIC PUBLIC IP>:8080`        - you should see the Traefik dashboard here
-- `<STATIC PUBLIC IP>:80`   - you should see details of your requests, provided by whoami demo app.
+- `<STATIC PUBLIC IP>:80/whoami`   - you should see details of your requests, provided by whoami demo app.

 ### 1.7 Modify our app code, to do the request to our deployed server

+We don't want deploy our credentials and not releant files with our app code.
-Create `.gcloudignore` (if not present) file and put there files not needed for our app to function:
+To avoid packaging them, we need to create `.gcloudignore` (if not present) file and put there following glob patterns:

 ```
 *terraform*